-LC{NR} is the infrastructure charge that may be levied for a material change of use or building work for non-residential development for the transport, public parks and land for community facilities, water supply and sewerage networks.
+LC{NR} is the infrastructure charge that may be levied for a material change of use or building work for non-residential development for the transport, public parks and land for community facilities networks.

 LC{SW} is the levied charge for a material change of use or building work for non-residential development for the stormwater network.